-(c) One-off costs include non-recurring expenses in connection to the settlement of litigation settled during the financial year, and one-off \$1.6m Employee restructure and redundancy costs made in Q4FY21. (d) Non-cash expense items include \$0.7m share based payments, \$1.7m finance charges related to discounting of CYCL earn out provision and \$0.3 unrealised foreign currency movements.
+(c) One-off costs include non-recurring expenses in connection to the settlement of litigation settled during the financial year, and one-off \$1.6m Employee restructure and redundancy costs made in Q4FY21

+(d) Non-cash expense items include \$0.7m share based payments, \$1.7m finance charges related to discounting of CYCL earn out provision and \$0.3 unrealised foreign currency movements (e) In the 31 December 2020 appendix 4D accounts, the term Adjusted EBITDA was used; this has now been changed to Underlying EBTIDA as a

-In the 31 December 2020 appendix 4D accounts, the term Adjusted EBITDA was used; this has now been changed to Underlying EBTIDA as a more accurate and appropriate measure of underlying company (e) performance.
+(e) In the 31 December 2020 appendix 4D accounts, the term Adjusted EBITDA was used; this has now been changed to Underlying EBTIDA as a more accurate and appropriate measure of underlying company performance.
 There is no change however to the calculation or interpretation of the measure.
 Underlying EBITDA excludes non-cash expenses and one-off non-recurring items.